darellanodev/gif-tower-defense/README.md

 - [x] Use Parcel as bundler
 - [x] When the player upgrades a Yellow tower with enemy explosions particles captured the particles get free again
 - [x] Upgrade time depending on the upgrade level for red tower and yellow tower
-- [ ] When the player upgrades a yellow tower reset the progress bar of the yellow tower
+- [x] When the player upgrades a yellow tower reset the progress bar of the yellow tower
-- [ ] Button hover effect
+- [ ] Button hover effect in all buttons
 - [ ] Lives animation (+1 core icon, +2 core icon, ...)
-- [ ] Magic UFO go to the enemy closest to the end tile
+- [ ] The Magic UFO goes to the enemy that is closest to the end tile, captures the enemy, and goes to the start tile and drop the enemy.
 - [ ] Make the explosion balls with a face.
 The captured faces show a diferent icon with the mouth opened
+- [ ] Pause button
+- [ ] Speed button
+- [ ] Put the draw of the start tile and the end tile on top of the enemies (the red and the green gradiente effect)
 - [ ] Upload the build web version into my portfolio to allow play in web browser
-- [ ] Put the start tile and the end tile on top of the enemies

-- [ ] Tint freezed enemies with a white color and show ice particles
+- [ ] Tint freezed enemies with a white/blue color and show ice particles
 - [ ] Test other maps with different end tiles positions to implement (with tests) the remaining endings
 - [ ] Extract variables and functions from main.ts to Game class
 - [ ] Menu to allow the user to select a desired level to play.
 Replace old player names for other names
-- [ ] Simplify Typescript assignment params (this.zzz = zzz, <--- use the signature simplification using private in params)
 - [ ] HeatMap
-- [ ] Pause button
-- [ ] Speed button
 - [ ] Level editor

 - [ ] Bug: when Game Over towers continue increasing damage bar of enemies.